Deyber2000/monty/README.md

 <p><strong>The mod opcode</strong></p>

-<p>The opcode <code>mod</code> computes the rest of the division of the second top element of the stack by the top element of the stack.</p>
+<p>The opcode <code>mod</code> computes the rest of the division of the second top element of the stack by the top elementof the stack.</p>

 <ul>
 <li>Usage: <code>mod</code></li>